In this guide

 - To give priority to the interests of the client if there is a conflict of interest.

 It’s not enough for advisers to pay lip service to their best interest duty.
 It requires documented processes and actions that clearly demonstrate they have acted in the best interests of their client.
-Unfortunately, that doesn’t always happen despite significant reforms in recent years.
+Unfortunately, that doesn’t always happen despite significant and ongoing reforms.

-You can avoid some of the risks of conflicted advice like the examples above, especially where the adviser is aligned with product provider, by asking questions.
+You can also avoid some of the risks of conflicted advice like the examples above, especially where the adviser is aligned with a product provider, by asking questions.

 For example: